A NSW Government website

 How we operate and investigate

-We approach investigations on a case-by-case basis and use our discretion to determine the appropriate response.
+We approach investigations on a case-by-case basis.
+We use our discretion to determine the appropriate response.

 It takes technology, diligence and smart data to investigate potential non-compliance.